David-Maisonave/Axter-Stash/plugins/FileMonitor/README.md

 			# 3 = 3rd specified weekday of the month.
 			# 4 = 4th specified weekday of the month.
 	# Example monthly method.
-	{"task" : "Backup",     "weekday" : "saturday",   "time" : "01:00", "monthly" : 2}, # Backup -> [Backup] 2nd saturday of the month at 1AM
+	{"task" : "Backup",     "weekday" : "sunday",   "time" : "01:00", "monthly" : 2}, # Backup -> [Backup] 2nd sunday of the month at 1AM (01:00)

-	# The following is a place holder for a plugin.
+	# Note:
+	#       The below examples are done using hours and minutes because the task is easily disabled (deactivated) by a zero value entry.
+	#       Any of these task types can be converted to a weekly/monthly sysntax.

+	# Example task for calling another Stash plugin, which needs plugin name and plugin ID.
 	{"task" : "PluginButtonName_Here", "pluginId" : "PluginId_Here", "hours" : 0}, # The zero frequency value makes this task disabled.
 	# Add additional plugin task here.

+	# Example task to call call_GQL API with custom input
+	{"task" : "GQL", "input" : "mutation OptimiseDatabase { optimiseDatabase }", "minutes" : 0},

+	# Example task to call a python script
+	{"task" : "python", "script" : "<plugin_path>test_script_hello_world.py", "args" : "--MyArguments Hello", "minutes" : 0},

+	# Example task to execute a command
+	{"task" : "execute", "command" : "C:\\MyPath\\HelloWorld.bat", "args" : "", "hours" : 0},
 ],
 ````
 - To add plugins to the task list, both the Plugin-ID and the plugin name is required.
 The plugin ID is usually the file name of the script without the extension.